cengique/lectures-prog-data-analysis/content/chapter-python-basics/_index.md

 ### Practice functions

-Everyone open [Repl.it](https://replit.com) accounts.
-Work in teams, one person should fork from below and then give "invite" link to others:
+Copy the code below into your own Python IDE.
+Work in teams, one person can host the code and others can contribute:

 <iframe height="500px" width="100%" src="https://replit.com/@cengique/Python-functions-sp24?lite=true#main.py" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>